 State Regulations, 22 PA Code, Chapter 12, establish Pennsylvania's compulsory school attendance age as 8-17.
 All students must attend school during this period of their lives.
-A dropout is a student who, for any reason other than death, leaves school before graduation without transferring to another school/institution.
-1/25/2020
+A dropout is a student who, for any reason other than death, leaves school before 7/6/2019 Page 15 of 64